 Conclusions

 The project was overwhelming because of the lack of knowledge and research required.
-The was a lot of trial and error to get to where we are and many questions, we have about how to go about coding certain aspects of the web form.
+The was a lot of trial and error to get to produce what we have and many questions we have about how to go about coding certain aspects of the web form.
 Through doing this research we learned a good practice for research such as detailed documenting, teamwork and communication.
 Since the team consisted of 3 people it was imperative to equally divide the work amongst each other and to be sure nothing overlapped.
 Having a plan and a back up plan is important for making sure that the project is always in motion.

 What does it mean and what did you learn?